Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 If you publish fake revenue, inflated EBITDA, or hide known legal red flags just to make the business look sexier, you can be accused of misrepresentation or fraud.
 The more you present yourself as "the adviser", the more liability you personally take if those numbers are false.
 This is how a lot of so-called "brokers" burn their name permanently.

 This is the compliance gap that causes the most serious legal exposure.
-Most new brokers understand the real estate licensing question intuitively.
-Far fewer understand the federal securities layer, which applies regardless of state and regardless of whether your deal is $100k or $10M.
+Most new brokers understand the real estate licensing question intuitively, and as Section 2 shows, it's a manageable bar even when it applies.
+Far fewer understand the federal securities layer, which applies regardless of state and regardless of whether your deal is $100k or $10M — and which is the genuinely difficult licence path in this entire industry.

 Asset sale (general rule: not a securities transaction)